kevdpow/kevdpow.github.io/_posts/2017-07-07-hi_hello_im_here.markdown

 1. I officiated two weddings in tropical locations.
 2. I made significant progress on a HUGE work project.
-3. I made that quinoa soup again
+3. I made that quinoa soup again.
-4. My parents visited and met my boyfriend for the first time (!!!)
+4. My parents visited and met my boyfriend for the first time (!!!).
-5. I interviewed for but did not get a junior developer position at a Library!
+5. I interviewed for but did not get a junior developer position at a Library.

 So here I am, back at it.
 I've picked OO back up, and I really like it actually!
 I'm trying my hardest not to peek at the solution branches for tips, but sometimes it helps me know if I'm on the right track.